ctu-mrs/ctu-mrs.github.io/docs/50-features/55-octomap/index.md

 * Octomap RVIZ Visualizer,
 * Nodelet manager.

-To use the launch file, you might need to:
+To use the launch file for your specific usecase, you might need to:
 - Specify reference frame of the map in the **world_frame_id** argument.
-- Provide custom configs customizing the behavior of the PCL filters, octomap server, octomap planner, and octomap visualizer.
+- Provide **custom configs** customizing the behavior of the PCL filters, octomap server, octomap planner, and octomap visualizer.
-- Remap ROS topics expected by the launch file to correspond to your sensor configuration.
+- Remap ROS **topics** expected by the launch file to correspond to your sensor configuration.

 Example usage of the launch file with custom configs provided:
 ```